 Guide to Average Device Wattage

-The following table shows the average wattage for some common appliances in your home and will assist you in answering your question; “how big of a generator do I need?”
+The following table shows the average wattage for some common appliances in your home and will assist you in answering your question; “What size generator do I need?”

 Appliance | Running Wattage | Starting Wattage |